Cypress Gardens plans to reopen

-Cypress Garden plans to reopen its park to the public on May 26 after temporarily closing it down due to the COVID-19 pandemic.
+Cypress Garden has reopened its park to the public on May 26 after temporarily closing it down due to the COVID-19 pandemic.

 “We’ve been doing a lot of maintenance!
 I cannot wait for everyone to come back out here and see what we have done.” said Heather McDowell, Cypress Gardens Park Director.